 </html>

-Then you just need to use the function render-HTML.
+In this case, you just need to use the render-HTML function.

 (render-HTML [request] [path] [args]))